The magic of Oil Pulling as part of your oral hygiene protocol

-Oil pulling is an ancient Ayurvedic remedy that uses natural oils to clean and detoxify teeth and gums.
-It is reputed to have the added effect of whitening teeth naturally.
-In my last post, I suggested that there is some evidence that oil pulling is beneficial in improving gums and removing harmful bacteria.
+Oil pulling is an ancient Ayurvedic remedy that uses natural oils to clean and detoxify your teeth and gums.
+It is reputed to have the added effect of whitening your teeth naturally.
+In my last post on the gnarly little subject of oil pulling as part of your oral hygiene protocol, I suggested that there is some evidence that oil pulling is beneficial in improving gums and removing harmful bacteria.
 I can confirm this absolutely is true for me.

 Of course, oil pulling is not all I do.